 dirs.
 Fenton Bailey, Randy Barbato

-Bailey & Barbato brought us the docus Eyes of Tammy Faye (2000) and Inside Deep Throat (2005) plus the Party Monster adaptation (2003) starring Macaulay Culkin as king of club druggies Michael Alig and Seth Green as ‘celebutante’ James St. James.
+Bailey and Barbato brought us the documentaries Eyes of Tammy Faye (2000) and Inside Deep Throat (2005) plus the Party Monster adaptation (2003) starring Macaulay Culkin as king of club druggies Michael Alig and Seth Green as “celebutante” James St. James.
 Alig ruled the downtown club scene in NYC during the years after Warhol’s death, known for his absurd, often horror-themed couture and outlaw parties in public places like McDonald’s or the subway.
 He murdered a dealer named Angel—a character so undeveloped here that his death seems merely another bizarre detail—and was sentenced to 10-20 years.
 Despite the adaptation’s perfect casting of Diana Scarwid (grown-up daughter in Mommie Dearest) as Alig’s mom, mom’s presence is more pervasive in the docu; indeed, she is its most accessible character.
 Partly based on James St. James’s book Disco Bloodbath.
 57 minutes.
-Note: Alig was denied parole yet again in July 2012.
+Note: Alig was released on parole in 2014.

 Pie in the Sky: The Brigid Berlin Story (2000)